Myanmar (also known as Burma) is a beautiful country that many have described as the unspoiled treasure of Southeast Asia.

-You may find some mentions of a visa-on-arrival option online but do not be fooled as currently this is for business travellers only.
+You may find some mentions of a visa-on-arrival option online but do not be fooled as currently, this is for business travelers only.

 The overland border situation is quite changeable at the moment: check for latest updates on whether you can get into Burma overland.
 Flying is the easiest option and AirAsia has routes to Myanmar.